Nishagh/Alchemist-v1/INTEGRATION_TEST_RESULTS.md

 ## ✅ **INTEGRATION STATUS: FULLY FUNCTIONAL**

-The query generation integration between the deployed agent-tuning-service and frontend fine-tuning interface has been **successfully tested and verified**.
+The query generation integration between the deployed alchemist-agent-tuning and frontend fine-tuning interface has been **successfully tested and verified**.

 ---